Co-ops and Internships

 The Office of Career Services offers co-op students a seminar taught through distance learning to develop their professionalism and workplace intelligence.
 Modules address using self-management and interpersonal skills to work successfully in a team environment, managing change positively, team leadership, organizational awareness, self-confidence, achievement, drive and leadership.
 This particular program continues to set the Georgia Southern student and their co-op experience apart from other institutions of higher learning.

-For more information about Career Services, contact:
+For more information about Career Services for the College of Engineering & Computing, contact:

 Office of Career Services, Georgia Southern University